weibelben/Entom.-Research/concatQuery.md

   3. The read contains all of the quarries concatenated with 'N' in place of all of the indices where there was no match.

+  Additional information can be found in comments within the program itself.